 A superstar in the making.
-Became the youngest debutant for the French national side since 1914 earlier this year but will cost you an arm and a leg in FM terms.
+Became the youngest debutant for the French national side since 1914 but will cost you an arm and a leg in FM terms.

 Do we even need to convince you that a Barcelona player by the name 'Busquets' is probably going to be brilliant?
 Has been talked of as the successor to his namesake for some time.

 An incredibly disciplined, tough-tackling midfielder who has a fantastic reading of the game and looks to control the tempo of the game.

 Monaco (on loan from Benfica)

 A giant of a holding midfielder who looks to break up play and make simple passes to those around him.
 Composed on the ball and can provide the perfect link between defence and attack.